NVIDIA/aistore/docs/http_api.md

 2. Hostname (or IPv4 address) and TCP port of one of the AIStore daemons.

-Most RESTful operation performed on an AIStore proxy/gateway will likely have a *clustered* scope.
+Most RESTful operations performed on an AIStore proxy/gateway will likely have a *clustered* scope.
 Exceptions may include querying proxy's own configuration via `?what=config`, and more.

 3. URL path: version of the REST API, RESTful *resource* that is operated upon, and possibly more forward-slash delimited specifiers.